JeffersonLab/clas12-validation/README.md

 versions of the configurations (`gcard` files for `gemc`, and `yaml` files for `coatjava`).
 Depending on the triggering workflow and trigger branch, `clas12-validation` needs to choose the most appropriate combination of version numbers.

-First of all, the input variable `matrix_config` lists the configuration file (`gcard` and `yaml`) _basenames_ that are tested; for each of these, we test the event generator sample defined by `matrix_evgen`.
-We need the `gcard` version number to match the version of `gemc` that is tested.
+First of all, the input variable `matrix_config` (see configuration, above) lists the configuration file (`gcard` and `yaml`) _basenames_ that are tested; for each of these, we test simulation and reconstruction using the event generator sample defined by `matrix_evgen`.

-For most triggers, we simply take the highest semantic-version `gcard`, for each `matrix_config` basename, and use the corresponding version of `gemc`;
+In many cases we test on the latest `gcard` for a given basename, but we need to make sure the `gemc` version that is used _matches_ the `gcard` version.
-on the other hand, for example, `clas12Tags` triggers may use a new build of `clas12Tags` (`gemc`), together with the `dev` version of the `gcard` and
+Other cases, for example `clas12Tags` triggers, may use a new CI build of `clas12Tags` (`gemc`), together with the `dev` version of the `gcard`.
-`yaml` files.

-The table below shows the configuration file versions and the `gemc` version, for each triggering repository:
+The following table shows the configuration file versions and repository versions, for various upstream triggering repositories:

 | Triggering Repository             | `clas12-config` branch | `gcard` version | `yaml` version     | `gemc` version      | `coatjava` version |
 | ---                               | ---                    | ---             | ---                | ---                 | ---                |